 March is National Colon Cancer Awareness Month.
 As many of you know, colon cancer has hit close to home with us.
-If you haven’t already read about it, check our our post C is for Colon Cancer.
-Don will be celebrating 2 years cancer free in May!
+Check out our post tomorrow to find out more about Don’s cancer diagnosis.
+We will be celebrating 5 years cancer free in May!
 For today’s list, I thought I’d share 10 Signs of Colon Cancer.
 And, because this is me… I am just putting it out there in normal terms.

 - Diarrhea that is non-stop and lasts more than a few days